varuuntiwari/mysql-users-mod/README.md

 # mysql-users-mod
-short program to connect to MySQL server and add/delete pre-defined users
+short program to connect to MySQL server and add/delete pre-defined users. used to manage a small login system.